Staying Up

 "Staying Up" is a song by Norwegian DJ and record producer Matoma and British pop rock band The Vamps.
 The song was released as a digital download on 31 August 2017 through Parlophone and FFRR.
 This marks the second collaboration between Matoma and the band, the first being "All Night".

 Music video

 A music video to accompany the release of "Staying Up" was first released onto YouTube on 8 September 2017 at a total length of three minutes and seventeen seconds.
-The music video was shot in Seljord, Hjartdal and Notodden.
+The music video was shot in Seljord Municipality, Hjartdal Municipality, and Notodden Municipality in Telemark county, Norway.